Comment on page

 - Specify the set of components to be handled by an in-built STQL function.

-The operators described below are available to use in STQL queries.
+The filters described below can be combined using boolean operators to achieve complex selections of components.
 Note that boolean operators will be executed in the standard order: NOT, OR, AND.
+You can change the order of operations by grouping sections of a query with parentheses (...).

 # Select all components